 Here, John gives some words of advice relating to his writing experiences.

-In this blog I want to give you my own experiences on the process I have used to complete four novels, my experience in submitting to agents and my advice regarding self publishing.
+In this blog I want to give you my own experiences on the process I have used to complete five novels, my experience in submitting to agents and my advice regarding self publishing.

 How I write.